Long Beach California, USA Travel Guide

 Charming streetscapes, unique boutiques, and diverse dining.

-Picturesque canals for gondola rides and beautiful walks.
+Picturesque canals for gondola trips and beautiful walks.

 Galleries, independent shops, and murals.

-The city’s commitment to public art adds color and character to many areas, from murals to sculptures.
-Long Beach also thrives as an aquatic capital, offering opportunities for sailing, kayaking, and whale watching.
+The city's commitment to public art adds color and character to many areas, from murals to sculptures.
+A Stretch of sand also thrives as an aquatic capital, offering opportunities for sailing, kayaking, and whale watching.

 Shoreline Village has shopping, dining, and harbor views.
 Belmont Shore and Naples also provide charming streetscapes, unique boutiques, and waterfront dining.